nullinverba/nullinverba/README.md

   📚 Reading: You can give me your best self development recommendations!

-  📱 You can follow my social media account where I share about technology design and artificial intelligence.
+  📱 You can follow my social media account where I share about technology, design and artificial intelligence.
 IG | @bytebeyin

   📫 How to reach me:
   linkedin.com/in/sercanhalat